Bursa, Turkey: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Ensure that you choose the correct type.
-Many adapters available are just plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and F. Ensure that you get the necessary type.
+A lot of adapters for sale now are just plug changers and expect your electronics to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+This one should work in most countries.

-Mosques often require certain dress, so if you are going to see the beautiful Yeşil Camii, take the following:
+Mosques often require certain dress, so if you intend to check out the majestic Yeşil Camii, take the following:

-Note that there may be restrictions on who is allowed to enter the building; you should check with the Bursa tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Bursa tourism authority.

 Socks